sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 # Sentence-Transformers-and-Multi-task-Learning

-## Intallation
+## Installation

 Requires python 3.7+

+Install dependencies

+pip install requirements.txt

-Task 1: Sentence Transformer Implementation
+## Task 1: Sentence Transformer Implementation
 Implement a sentence transformer model using any deep learning framework of your choice.
 This model should be able to encode input sentences into fixed-length embeddings.
 Test your implementation with a few sample sentences and showcase the obtained embeddings.

 Describe any choices you had to make regarding the model architecture outside of the transformer backbone.

-Backbone used - DistilmBERT
+## Backbone used - DistilmBERT

 Advantages of the Model Architechture (Why was this model chosen?)